 The Niagara Parks Floral Showhouse is a lush oasis, just a short walk south from Niagara Falls and Table Rock Centre.
 Collections of orchids, succulents, and other tropical plant species are on display throughout the year, along with floral shows that reflect the changing seasons.
 With seven shows per year, something new is always in bloom.Learn More

-Chrysanthemums originate in parts of Europe and Eastern Asia.
-There are several species and hundreds, possibly thousands of cultivars!
-There are two classes; hardy and florist mums.
-Hardy mums are tolerant to cold climates where the florist mums are a warm season variety.
-The plants are inedible and even considered to be poisonous.
+Chrysanthemums originate in parts of Europe, but mostly Eastern Asia.
+There are several species and thousands of cultivars.
+They are typically broken down into two simple classes: hardy and florist mums.
+Florist mums are less resilient to cold climates than hardy mums.

 Our plants are produced by cuttings taken either from our own special stock or brought in from Canadian suppliers.
 Trendy or improved varieties are ordered a year in advance.

 It’s no wonder the Chrysanthemum Show is one of the Floral Showhouse’s most beloved seasonal displays–Chrysanthemums have an ancient connection to Asian culture and have been a long-standing signate.
 The show’s rich hues and abundant blooms in unique designs are the perfect way to herald in the autumn and season of Thanksgiving!